With the Traffic Journey report, you will be able to understand where your competitor’s audience comes from and where that audience goes next.

 This can give you insight into their marketing strategy.
 Not only that, but it can also help you determine if you should avoid marketing in a certain channel.

-Directly below the Traffic Sources graph, you can find the Traffic Journey.
+Directly below the Traffic Channels graph, you can find the Traffic Journey widget.
 This will allow you to monitor the traffic that comes from different sources to each of your compared domains.
 Using this report will show you exactly what sites users are visiting, as well as where they are going after visiting the domain.
-Switch between your compared sites by using the respective tabs above the chart.

-For example, below you can see that naturally, organic traffic from Google is bringing on the highest traffic share.
+For example, below you can see that naturally, organic traffic from Google is bringing in the highest traffic share.

-You can filter traffic by all sources, referring sites, search engine, and social networks.
+You can filter traffic by Total, Referral, Organic Search, Paid Search, Organic Social, Paid Social, or Display Ads.
+Click on the tabs above the table to filter by each specific source.
 Click on the tabs above the table to filter by each specific source.

 The websites that send the most traffic to the queried domain through hyperlinks are the referring sites.
 Use this list to identify your competitor’s most beneficial partnerships on the web.

-In the Search Engines tab, you can identify if a website is not only found on Google but also search engines like Yandex, Bing, Baidu, DuckDuckGo, Yahoo, and more.
+In the Paid and Organic Search tabs, you can identify if a website is not only found on Google but also search engines like Yandex, Bing, Baidu, DuckDuckGo, Yahoo, and more.
 If you see that your competitor is getting a lot of traffic from a secondary search engine in addition to Google, it might be good to make note of that in your competitive analysis and consider exploring a PPC advertising or SEO campaign on another search engine.

-The Social Networks list estimates how much of your traffic comes from various social media networks.
+The Paid and Organic Social list estimates how much of your competitors’ traffic comes from various social media networks.
 Because social media marketing can be done from so many platforms other than just Facebook and Twitter, this is a great way to gather ideas from your competition’s top social networks.

-Please note that each of these tables can be exported to a CSV file with the “Export to CSV” button above the table to the right.
+Please note that each of these tables can be exported to a CSV or Google Sheets file with the “Export” button above the table to the right.